ian-r-rose/ian-r-rose.github.io/content/articles/transit/bus-bunching-1.md

 Instead, let's construct a speed for buses that takes into account the delay due to passengers.

-Again, presume that the buses are equally spaced, such that the distance between them is $2 \pi/N$.
+Again we presume that the buses are equally spaced, such that the distance between them is $2 \pi/N$.
 Then, given the evolution equation \eqref{evolution}, we can calculate the speed $v_e$:
 \begin{equation}
 v_e = \frac{d \theta_n}{d_t} = v_0 \left[ 1 - \frac{2 \pi \gamma}{N} \right]
 \end{equation}
-Let's boost into a *new* coordinate system $\phi_n$, defined by
+Let's boost into a *new* coordinate system $\phi$, defined by
 \begin{equation}
 \phi_n \equiv \theta_n - v_e t
 \end{equation}